pbjorklund/pbjorklundblog/content/posts/how-i-get-a-lot-of-work-done-as-a-busy-entrepreneur-and-father.md

 > Live a fulfilling life I can be proud of.
 Do things intentionally, don't let life just happen.
 ## Values
-If I can spend a whole day watching reality tv (Below Deck is my guilty pleasure at the moment) without guilt when I'm not feeling well I should be able to track it all the way back to one of my values.
-In this case of compassion, compassion for myself.
-Letting myself rest without guilt when I need it and not just push on was something I learnt way to late in life.
+If I can spend a whole day not feeling well watching reality tv (Below Deck is my guilty pleasure at the moment) without guilt - I should be able to track it all the way back to one of my values.
+In this case it would probably be compassion, compassion for myself to relax and let some time go to waste.

+Letting myself rest without guilt when I need it and not just push on was something I learnt way to late in life after having worked up so many overtime hours that it will probably last me a lifetime.

 If everything is grounded in values it makes it easier to think about things.